lovebarnowls/completeimage2/static/Readme.txt

+Note: Users on AWS may need to run the following code if they don't have permissions to write files etc: sudo -i

 You are the system administrator for the Original Street Figter 2 League.
 You have been tasked with examining and securing a workstation that may have been compromised by a disgruntled employee.